 Best Type of Paint for Metal Doors

-If the door surface is bare metal or has any bare sections, apply primer before rolling on the paint.
+- Bare metal door: If the surface is bare metal or has any bare sections, you will need to apply metal primer to the door before painting.
 Or you can use direct-to-metal (DTM) paint.
 DTM paint can stick to metal without priming.

 The paint on any door painted before 1978 may contain lead, a dangerous substance when sanded or otherwise abraded.
 Test the paint with a lead paint test kit before continuing this project.